ktomk/pipelines/README.md

-To install from source, checkout the source repository and symlink the executable file `bin/pipelines` into a segment of PATH, e.g. your HOME/bin directory or similar.
+To install from source, checkout the source repository and symlink the executable file `bin/pipelines` into a segment of
+$PATH, e.g. your $HOME/bin directory or similar.
 Verify the installation by invoking pipelines and output the version:

     $ pipelines --version